telicent-oss/smart-caches-core/docs/data-security/index.md

 noted in the logs, and an explicit `Error` is thrown upon the first, and all subsequent load attempts to make it clear to the application that it has been misconfigured.

-Note that depending on how an application is implemented the `SecurityPluginLoader` throwing this error *MAY* cause the application to enter a crash-restart loop until the plugin misconfiguration is resolved.
+Note that depending on how an application is implemented the `DataSecurityPluginLoader` throwing this error *MAY* cause the application to enter a crash-restart loop until the plugin misconfiguration is resolved.
 However, since we cannot guarantee this case, e.g. an application developer might catch and ignore the error, we define the above fail-safe behaviour as a secure fallback.